Bridges, Paul lead Suns past Pelicans 112-97 for 3-2 lead – KION546

 The Suns never trailed but also never totally pulled away until the final few minutes against the feisty Pelicans.
 Once again, Phoenix found a way to close, improving to 50-0 this season when leading after three quarters, including 3-0 in this series.

-Bridges closed the Suns’ scoring with two emphatic dunks in the final minute, capping arguably the best game of his pro career.
+Bridges closed the Suns’ scoring with two emphatic dunks in the final minute.

-Brandon Ingram scored 22 points to lead the Pelicans.
-CJ McCollum added 21.
+Brandon Ingram scored 22 points and CJ McCollum added 21 for New Orleans, which was hurt by a slow start and 15 turnovers.

+“I just thought that we made some timely mistakes, starting with the turnovers,” Pelicans coach Willie Green said.
+“Fifteen turnovers for 23 points, that fuels their team and that fuels their transition opportunities.
+That is an area where we know we have to be better.”

 The Suns took an 89-78 lead into the final quarter after Cameron Payne’s late 3-pointer.
 The Pelicans — just 36-46 during the regular season — pulled within seven points with less than two minutes left, but Cameron Johnson threw down a one-handed jam on the ensuing fast break to keep the Suns in control.